67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Trumpet.

-Some guess trombone because of the voice, not the horn.
-Armstrong played cornet first, switched to trumpet in the 1920s, and sang almost by accident.
-His gravel-baritone style came from a throat surgery that permanently altered his vocal cords.
+That gravel voice sends people toward trombone instead of the horn.
+Armstrong actually started on cornet, moved to trumpet in the 1920s, and fell into singing almost by accident.
+The growl came from throat surgery that permanently reshaped his vocal cords.

 14. What band recorded “Bohemian Rhapsody”?
 (Easy)